Gas Information Sheet 63: Performance-Based Design for Consumer Piping support systems

 This gas information sheet explains how to achieve compliance when designing a consumer piping support system that varies from the AS/NZS 5601.1:2013 ‘means of compliance’ requirements.

 A consumer piping support system must comply with the ‘means of compliance’ requirements of AS/NZS 5601.1:2013 (Section 5.8).

-Where a proposed support system varies from these requirements—for example, a support system that includes the support of single and multiple pipes at the one support point using undersized diameter rod hangers and/or non-compliant support spacing—then a performance-based design application (as per Section 2 of AS/NZS 5601.1:2013) must be submitted to Energy Safe Victoria (ESV) for review and acceptance.
+Where a proposed support system varies from these requirements—for example, a support system that includes the support of multiple pipes on a trapeze or single pipes using undersized diameter rod hangers and/or non-compliant support spacing—then a performance-based design application (as per Section 2 of AS/NZS 5601.1:2013) must be submitted to Energy Safe Victoria (ESV) for review and acceptance.